 MARKER STONES: PREVIOUS CHURCH

-When it was completed in 1930, the previous church from 1853 was allowed to remain side-by-side for
+graveyard.
+Until it was completed in 1930, the previous church from 1853 was allowed to remain

-conditions) at least three of these are generally still visible.
+conditions, at least three of these are generally still visible today.

 WHAT IS IT?